 Croatia delivers a heady mix of culture and nature, from its bustling cities and string of UNESCO World Heritage sites to its eight national parks that protect gorgeous stretches of wilderness.
 You can’t miss Dubrovnik’s walled Old Town, with its ancient ramparts and sweeping views, or the harbor city of Split, home to Diocletian’s Palace (the most complete Roman palace in the world).
 Sailing in Croatia—or at least visiting an island or two, like Hvar or Vis—is also essential.
 If you only have time for one national park, make it the lake-filled wonderland of Plitvice.
 And try to get to Zagreb, Croatia’s charming capital that has recently blossomed into a major destination.

-Croatia is part of the European Union, so E.U. visa regulations apply (note that it’s not part of the Schengen Area, which means you’ll need to go through passport control upon arrival).
+Croatia is part of the European Union, so E.U. visa regulations apply.
 While Croatian is the official language, you’ll find that English is widely understood and spoken.
-The local currency is the kuna (HRK), though some hotels and apartments will accept payment in euros.
+The local currency is the euro.
 Electricity is 230 volts and plugs are types C and F (the standard European kind, with round prongs).

 Born and raised in Croatia, Anja Mutić is an award-winning travel writer who splits her time between Brooklyn and Zagreb.